-If you’re in the Lithgow vicinity, enjoy a delicious breakfast or dinner at Crib Room Restaurant.
+If you’re in the Lithgow vicinity, head to Crib Room Restaurant.
+The food is amazing!

-This cosy gem has it all.
+This restaurant is a gem.
 The atmosphere is friendly, the menu is extensive and the portions are generous.
 You’ll also enjoy the decoration with old mining artifacts and photos.
-But what you’ll most appreciate is the attentive service and excellent food.
+But what's best is the attentive service and excellent food.

 For total relaxation visit the Japanese Bath House near Lithgow.
 Mineral spring water flows from 300 metres underground.